cmu-phil/tetrad-manual-rtd/docs/data.formats.md

 ---

-### 5.4 Common Parsing Errors for Covariance/Correlation Files
+### 5.5 Common Parsing Errors for Covariance/Correlation Files

 Users often encounter:

-- **Full square matrix instead of lower triangle**
 - **Missing sample size** (first line must be an integer)
-- **Incorrect number of entries per row**
-- **Variable names not matching matrix dimension**
+- **Variable names not matching matrix dimensions**
+  - For square format: not exactly *p* values per row, or not exactly *p* rows
+  - For lower-triangular format: wrong number of values in a given row
+- **Mixing square and triangular conventions** in a single file
 - **Trailing blank lines**
-- **Use of commas** instead of decimals
+- **Use of commas** instead of decimal points
-- **Rows not aligned in lower-triangle shape**
+- **Extra text or comments in the matrix region**

 Each of these produces a **“Could not parse covariance matrix”** error.

 ---

-## 6. Planned Future Support (Not Yet Available)
+## 6. Legacy Lower-Triangular Format

-Tetrad will soon support **full square covariance/correlation matrices**.
-The planned behavior:

-- Users may supply either a *full square matrix* or a *lower triangle*.
+The lower-triangular matrix format is kept as a **legacy** option:

+- All existing covariance and correlation files using the old lower-triangular convention
+  will continue to load without modification.
+- New users are encouraged to use the **square format**, which aligns with conventions in R and Python.
+- Internally, Tetrad treats both formats as representing the same symmetric matrix.

+There is no need to convert existing lower-triangular files unless you prefer the square style.

+---

+### 6.1 Note on GUI Display

+In the Tetrad GUI, covariance and correlation matrices are **currently displayed using only the lower triangle**, even if they were loaded from a full square matrix file.
+This is purely a **display choice**:

-- If a full matrix is provided, the **upper triangle will be ignored**
+- The matrix is still treated as a full symmetric covariance/correlation matrix internally.
-  (the lower triangle will be used).
-- Backward compatibility with the current format will be preserved.

-This feature is not yet available but is in development.
+- Only the lower triangle is shown to reduce redundancy and to emphasize that the object is a covariance or correlation matrix.

+This behavior is independent of whether the file itself was in square or lower-triangular format.

 ---